Chauncey Golston: Dallas Cowboys

-Golston was selected by the Dallas Cowboys in the third round (84th overall) of the 2021 NFL Draft.
+Golston was selected by the Dallas Cowboys in the third round (84th overall) of the 2021 NFL draft.
 Golston signed his four-year rookie contract with Dallas on July 21, 2021.
+In 2023, Golston was moved from defensive end to defensive tackle.
+During the Cowboys' Week 4 victory over the New England Patriots, Golston caught a pass for a two-point conversion from punter Bryan Anger on a fake extra point attempt.